RakhithJK/BishopFox-sliver-wiki/Aliases-&-Extensions.md

 An alias is essentially just a thin wrapper around the existing `sideload` and `execute-assembly` commands, and aliases cannot have dependencies.

 An extension is a shared library that is loaded by the Sliver implant, and the extension is passed several callbacks to return data to the implant.
 Extensions may also have dependencies, which are other extensions.
-For example, the COFF Loader is a DLL extension that loads an executes BOFs, BOF are extensions that simply rely on the COFF Loader as a dependency.
+For example, the COFF Loader is a DLL extension that loads and executes BOFs, in turn BOFs simply extensions that rely on the COFF Loader as a dependency.

 ## Aliases